 Our primary sources of capital have been earnings generated by our business and existing equity capital.
 We seek to manage capital to a level and composition sufficient to support the risks of our business, meet regulatory requirements, adhere to rating agency targets and support future business growth.
 The level, composition and utilization of capital are influenced by changes in the economic environment, strategic initiatives and legislative and regulatory developments.
 Within these constraints, we are focused on deploying capital in a manner that will provide attractive returns to our stockholders.

-Synchrony is not currently required to conduct stress tests.
-See "Regulation-Regulation Relating to Our Business-Recent Legislative and Regulatory Developments."
-In addition, while we have not been subject to the Federal Reserve Board's formal capital plan submission requirements to-date, we submitted a capital plan to the Federal Reserve Board in 2022.
-While not required, our capital plan process does include certain internal stress testing.
+While we have not been subject to the Federal Reserve Board's formal capital plan submission requirements todate, we submitted a capital plan to the Federal Reserve Board in 2023.